We took a walk around Cap-Ferrat, the peninsula on the French Riviera where the rich and famous spend their vacations.

 Cap-Ferrat West Shore Path

-The pebbly Plage Passable is the first beach.
-Plage Passable has great views to Villefrance on the other side of the bay.
-So you can swim and enjoy a Villefrance and mountain view.
-But it’s maybe not the right time to stop yet since we just stopped at the villa.
-You can return to Plage Passable another day.
+Plage Passable has views to Villefrance on the other side of the bay, so while soaking in the turquoise waters you will have both Villefrance and mountain views.
+Would like to stay, but it’s too early to stop having just stopped at the villa.
+We can return to Plage Passable another day.

-But why would you like to stay here on these rocks?
+But why would you like to stay on these rocks?
 There are better places to come, just walk a bit on.

 Two Hidden Beaches

 The snorkling beach Plage des Fossettes

 Walking back from the lighthouse there are two hidden beaches, the bigger Plage des Fosses and the smaller Plage des Fossettes.
 Both are used by locals and not only good for swimming.
 They good for snorkeling.

 Les Fosses is a wide sandy beach and lined with villas.
 Les Fossettes again has a rich underwater life.
 At one end of it exists a 200 m long underwater snorkeling trail.
 It’s a marked underwater trail that you can follow on your own, observing the seabed and its underwater life.